 What better way to ring in 2021 than a delicious meal in a London restaurant?
 If you’re looking for an NYE set menu to thrill you and your family or friends on 31 December, our pick of New Year’s Eve restaurants serving special menus should have what you are looking for.

 Lucky Cat, Mayfair

 Why: Decadence is the order of the day when it comes to New Year’s Eve, and that’s exactly what you’ll find at Asian-inspired Gordon Ramsay restaurant Lucky Cat.
-The epic 10-course NYE sharing menu here features dishes such as fried duck leg bao and Orkney scallops lashed with yuzu hot sauce, while each guest will also enjoy half a bottle of Champagne.
+The epic menu of dishes designed to share at the table includes the likes of ginger miso smoked salmon and chicken and prawn dumplings.
 Looking to make it an extra special occasion?
 Lucky Cat has five private dining rooms to choose from.

 Where: 10 Grosvenor Square, W1K 6JP

 Why: To wave goodbye to 2020 in glamorous style, head to Hakkasan Hanway Place.
 The high-end Japanese restaurant is offering a selection of signature menus (vegetarian and vegan alternatives are available) with featured dishes including dim sum, roasted silver cod with Champagne and honey, and Wok-fried lamb cannon with black garlic sauce.